Want to know more? — Subscribe

 First comes the wireframe — the base that the application will be based upon.
-This is a very rough sketch of what the application can (not will) look like in the future.
-This crucial stage will ensure that every participant in the process is on the same page come development time.
+That's a very rough sketch of what the application can (not will) look like in the future.
+This crucial stage will ensure that every participant is on the same page come development time.

-The next step is building a working prototype.
-This is not exactly the MVP, a version of the product that is ready to be deployed, but rather a basic version of the product that can be used.
-This early version is used to assess feasibility and gather crucial early feedback.
+The next step of streaming application development is building a working prototype.
+That's not exactly the MVP, a version of the product that is ready to be deployed, but rather a basic version that can be used.
+This early version is used to assess the feasibility and gather crucial early feedback.

-UI and UX design starts concurrently with development after the initial prototype is built.
-This process involves multiple steps and stages of its own, and results in an app's final, refined look and feel.
-While designers give direction to the development team, they work on building beyond the core features and add all the bells and whistles.
+UI and UX design start concurrently with development after the initial prototype is built.
+This process involves multiple steps and stages of its own and results in an app's final, refined look and feel.
+While designers give direction to the video streaming app developers, they build beyond the core features and add all the bells and whistles.

-Testing should start way before the final product is delivered to reduce the number of versions, and, as a result, overall development costs.
-Test for performance, security, usability, and compatibility throughout the development stage and after deployment, as well.
+Testing should start way before the final product is delivered to reduce the number of versions and, as a result, overall development costs — test for performance, security, usability, and compatibility throughout the development stage and after deployment.